attrill20/FPLFixtureCalendar/README.md

 - Add a cache to prevent no fixtures displaying when the server occasionally goes down
 - Navbar on mobile collapsing issue / font size
 - Needs less of a margin / padding either side of the toggle switch
+- Player Searcher page, keep the blank selector in line with the top box when one changes

+## 21/4/24

+Spent a bit of time this Sunday making improvements to the CSS styling of the Player Searcher page.
+Refactored my code to allow all the elements to be displayed as one player-searcher box, so had greater control over the column spacing of it - especially on mobile.
+Looking better, but not perfect!
+Will add some more stats to it next time I think.

 ## 17/4/24